dssg/cincinnati/README.md

 If you prefer to pickle results, .pkl files will be stored in `$OUTPUT_FOLDER/pickled_results`.
 Those files can be visualized using the webapp that the summer team developed.

+The recommended way is to use MongoDB, since it's the most complete one.

 ###Configure the model to train

 Before training a model, efit the `default.yaml` configuration file to select which model to train and features to include.
 Documentation is on the file.